'It was hell:' Ketamine shot sends Minneapolis man into intensive care, renews calls for investigation

 “We have an emergency medicine system that too often seems to involve significant police response,” said Carome.
 “And there’s this reflexive use of powerful sedatives.”
 If a patient is suffering from low-blood sugar, “the last thing that person needs is treatment with potent sedatives.”

 In 2018, Public Citizen called for an investigation into whether Hennepin Healthcare’s ketamine research violated federal guidelines.
-A spokesman for the FDA declined to answer questions about the status of the investigation.
+A spokesman for the FDA declined to answer questions about the investigation.

 Hill, of Hennepin Healthcare, said it’s “critical that we listen to the perspectives of people of color” on concerns over medical treatment.